TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-12-17-function-create-function-is-deprecated-in-php-72-how-to-migrate.md

     Do you have over 5 `create_function()` pieces in your code?
 Let's see how to migrate them.

-tweet: "New Post on my  🐘 #php blog: Function create_function() is Deprecated in #PHP 7.2 - How to Migrate?"
 tweet_image: "/assets/images/posts/2018/create-function/sonic.png"

 updated_since: "August 2020"